Disability support

 If you are a recipient of income, hardship, or disability assistance you may qualify to receive a one-time payment to help with an unexpected emergency to prevent imminent danger to your physical health or to prevent the removal of a child under your care.

-$48 per month, per person.
-Plus a onetime payment for shelter based on your existing benefits.
+Per person, up to $50 per month for food and $110 per month for clothing.
+Plus, a onetime payment for shelter based on your existing benefits.

 Easy application